vinstah/neoscript/README.md

 #http://Rebornweb.co.nz "Swiftly Building Websites"
 #The Bella Theme is a General SASS/HTML5 Theme to start with

-Working Demo of the simple Bella put in action for a Photography website at http://bella.rebornweb.co.nz but i changed the header and the navigation on this site.
+Working Demo of the simple Bella put in action for a E-commerce website at http://bella.rebornweb.co.nz but i changed the header and the navigation on this site.

 #What's here is just the 'simple version of the Bella Theme'